Physics-Informed BEV World Model

 Quantitative comparison:

 Results of Human evaluation scores.
 The metrics considered are Interactive Existential Consistency (IEC), Kinematics Response (KIR), and Temporal Existential Consistency (TEC), Weighted Overall (WO). indicates the experiments are evaluated by 4 humans.
 While the rest are evaluated by 24 humans.
+The baseline is DIAMOND.

 At the same parameter scale (400M), PIWM surpasses the baseline by 60.6% in weighted overall score.
 Moreover, even when compared with the largest baseline model (400M), the smallest PIWM (130M Soft Mask) achieves a 7.4% higher weighted overall score with a 28% faster inference speed.